-E-government is an ideal context for studying ICT as a tool for open flow of information and decision making (Paivarinta and Saebo, 2006; 2008; Saebo et al., 2008).
+E-government is an ideal context for studying ICT as a tool for open flow of information and decision making (Ahituv, 2001; Paivarinta and Saebo, 2006; 2008; Saebo et al., 2008).
 The definitions for e-government expose the variety of attitudes towards this concept: from an operational point of view to a focus on citizen empowerment and e-participation.
-The variety raised the question: what variables will produce a reliable and valid e-government index?
-The evaluation of e-government depends on its objectives, whether measuring return on investment, users' satisfaction or democratic ideals.
+The variety raises the question: what variables will produce a reliable and valid e-government evaluation scale and index?
+The evaluation of e-government depends on its objectives, whether measuring return on investment, users' satisfaction, variety and quality of services, or democratic ideals.

 This research followed two main lines: creating the local e-government index in Israel as dependent variables; and consequently developing a theory on ICT acceptance and management.
-Four sub-indices were extracted by factor analysis: contact with the public (Contact); managerial effectiveness (Effectiveness); efficiency in basic service providing (Basic Efficiency); and efficiency in more advanced services (Advanced Efficiency).
+Four sub-indices were extracted by factor analysis: contact with the public (Contact); managerial effectiveness (Effectiveness); efficiency in basic service provision (Basic Efficiency); and efficiency in advanced services provision (Advanced Efficiency).
 Questionnaires and interviews were conducted with managers in local authorities, in an attempt to explain why some organizations "use ICT more successfully than others" (Benbasat et al., 1987; p.
 382).